Evidence of Kitaev interaction in the monolayer 1T-CrTe$_2$: Spin spiral relationship of individual paramerters

 Based on Eq.~\eqref{EQ:3SPIN3SR}, the dispersion relations for the Heisenberg interaction of each nearest neighbor in the spin spiral method are expressed as:

-Thereby, according to Eq.~\eqref{EQ:6Heisenberg interaction_S}, the interaction parameters of the Heisenberg interaction under the SOC alone were obtained (taking into account the third nearest neighbors as well).
+Thereby, according to Eq.~\eqref{EQ:6Heisenberg interaction_S}, the interaction parameters of the Heisenberg interaction under the SOC alone were obtained (taking into account the third NN as well).
 In case that SOC not considered, the system has only isotropic interactions.
 It is necessary to evaluate the $J_{Ni}$ for more distant nearest neighbors by considering the long-range magnetic sequence of the system.
-Then, the Heisenberg interaction is considered to the fifteen neighbor according to Eq.~\eqref{Eq:9NHeisenberg interaction} .
+Then, the Heisenberg interaction is considered to the fifteen NN according to Eq.~\eqref{Eq:9NHeisenberg interaction} .

-After adding SOC, not only Heisenberg interaction generated by SOC but also other anisotropic interactions should be regarded based on Eq.~\eqref{EQ:4SN4SR}.
-We set the magnetic moment in the plane after the inclusion of SOC, for which the anisotropic interaction contains solely the Kitaev interaction.
-Kitaev interaction is considered to the third neighbor of Eq.~\eqref{EQ:5SN5SR}, containing the off-diagonal symmetric $\Gamma$.
-The summation of Kitaev between $S(0)$ and $S(\mathbf{R}_j)$ is: